vsumitwork/llm-second-brain/README.md

 3. Most recent writer-approved reference file — current style floor
 4. Live competitor URLs — structural coverage and fresh stats

-Then writes from synthesis — not from re-reading 50-page source documents.
+Then writes from synthesis — not from re-reading 50-page source documents, which get older by the minute.

 **Loop 3 — Learn**
 Writer reviews the draft.
 Changes are extracted as rules and added permanently to `_schema.md`.
 The rewritten version becomes the new `_reference/` floor.
 Next blog starts higher.